-Crowding around the fire, roasting chico-pies as I had done in Yok Don, trekking through glorious rice paddies, participating in the biggest cuddle puddle ever, and bonding with my new friends (whom I’d sadly part with the next day), was the perfect ending to an amazing month in Vietnam.
+Crowding around the fire, roasting choco-pies as I had done in Yok Don, trekking through glorious rice paddies, participating in the biggest cuddle puddle ever, and bonding with my new friends (whom I’d sadly part with the next day), was the perfect ending to an amazing month in Vietnam.

 Do it yourself:

 - Get to Sapa from Hanoi either by night bus or sleeper train.
-The bus will stop in town where it is a short walk to whichever guest house you choose, from the train in Lao Cai take a mini bus to town for 50,000 VND
+The bus will stop in town where it is a short walk to whichever guest house you choose.
+From the train in Lao Cai take a minibus to town for 50,000 VND

-- One can either pre book the trekking in Hanoi or through a guest house once in Sapa.
+- One can either pre-book the trekking in Hanoi or through a guest house once in Sapa.
 We organized ours through a travel agent in Hanoi for USD $15 per person, which included 3 meals, all the rice wine we could want, and a night of rather interesting accommodation in Susu’s home

 - The trek is not difficult, taking about 3 hours to go up and another three to come back down, stopping in several villages on the way.
 It is possible to take a motorbike down if needed, for around 50,000 VND